Ada-Belgium is pleased to announce the program for its

 extensively in air traffic control, rail transportation, aerospace,

-The Ada DevRoom aims to present the capabilities offered by the Ada
+The Ada DevRoom aims to present the facilities offered by the

-language (such as object-oriented, multicore, or embedded programming)
+Ada language (such as for object-oriented, multicore, or embedded

-as well as some of the many exciting tools and projects using Ada.
+programming) as well as some of the many exciting tools and projects

 The presentations in the Ada DevRoom start after the opening FOSDEM

-hours with 11 talks/demos by 9 presenters from 5 different countries,
+hours with 9 talks by 9 presenters from 5 different countries, plus

 10:30-11:00 - Arrival & Informal Discussions